Washington State Plan for Electric Vehicle Infrastructure Deployment

 Explore the Washington State Plan for Electric Vehicle Infrastructure Deployment.

-In July 2022, WSDOT submitted the Washington State Plan for Electric Vehicle Infrastructure Deployment for the National Electric Vehicle Infrastructure (NEVI) Formula Program to the Joint Office of Energy and Transportation.
-Review the final Washington State Plan for EV Infrastructure Deployment (PDF 2MB).
+- In July 2022, WSDOT submitted the Washington State Plan for EV Infrastructure Deployment (PDF 2MB) for the National Electric Vehicle Infrastructure (NEVI) Formula Program to the Joint Office of Energy and Transportation.

 - Subscribe to email updates through GovDelivery.